kescull/immunopeptidogenomics/README.md

 ---|---
--a|comma-separated list of ‘alternate’ transcriptomes i.e. without variants added (nucleotide sequences in fasta format) -v|comma-separated list of the vcf files used to produce the corresponding transcriptomes -h|print help
+-a|comma-separated list of ‘alternate’ transcriptomes i.e. without variants added (nucleotide sequences in fasta format) -v|comma-separated list of the vcf files used to produce the corresponding transcriptomes -s|choose simple mode - no detailed info directly from Ensembl -h|print help

 Note: -a and –v are optional, but if used the files should correspond; e.g. `–a transcriptome1.fa,transcriptome2.fa –v v1.vcf,v2.vcf`